absoludity/blog/content/post/learning-to-paraglide-day-1.md

 Checking the glider and lines for damage should obviously be done regularly - you are not only the pilot but also the engineer responsible for this flying wing.
 Starting with the harness attachment point, check the webbing of the risers for any damage - rips or cuts or abrasion.
 The risers are similar to the seat-belts in a car.
 Any damage and you should not pass rego.

-Then check the [] (screw carabiner) where the lines are joined to the harness, ensuring that each one has a plug fitted so that the lines can't move and suffer abrasion.
+Then check the quick-link (triangle screw carabiner) where the lines are joined to the harness, ensuring that each one has a plug fitted so that the lines can't move and suffer abrasion.
 Then check the threading around the loop of the lines.
 There's similar threading around the lines at the other end where they join the canopy as well as where the lines split, but there's less chance for abrasion there.
 After the lines are untangled, check for any kinks or possible damage which can be caused easily in the core of the lines if they get caught on sharp objects, rocks or even tufts of grass during inflation.
 The lines themselves can be tested for core damage by attaching the risers to a fence or similar and then checking each line for stretch by pulling where they join the canopy.
 Then check for stress marks where the lines attach to the canopy - which can also happen during inflation when lines are caught.

 The canopy is made of rip-stop material - the small squares that you can see in the material, which is great for stopping rips but can't help with other effects, such as that of the sun (which costs around $10/hr in value for your glider).
 It's trivial to do a rough porosity check of the material by putting your lips to a section of the upper canopy surface and trying to suck air through, then repeating with the lower surface, which gets less sun damage or abrasion damage, to see the difference.